folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 changes to a given piece of state, while other only inspect it.
 In this case, we might say that the first component "owns" that piece of state.
-In the descriptions that follow, we will note which pieces of state the components of a Patron module might access, and the mode of access (**C** = create,
+In the descriptions that follow, we will note which pieces of state the components of a `patrons` module might access, and the mode of access (**C** = create,
 **R** = read,
 **U** = update,